Rate Limited Client

 client := cwe.NewAPIClient()

-// Try to fetch some invalid CWEs to demonstrate error handling
+// Test with invalid CWE ID to demonstrate error handling

 if err != nil {